 The carrying amount of deferred tax assets are reviewed at each reporting date.
 The Company writes-down the carrying amount of deferred tax asset to the extent that it is no longer reasonably certain or virtually certain, as the case may be, that sufficient future taxable income will be available against which deferred tax asset can be realized.
+Any such write-down is reversed to the extent that it becomes reasonably certain or virtually certain or virtually certain, as the case may be, that sufficient future taxable income will be available against which deferred tax asset can be realized.
 Any such write-down is reversed to the extent that it becomes reasonably certain or virtually certain, as the case may be, that sufficient future taxable income will be available.